Two officers not indicted by grand jury in fatal shooting of Clinton man

 D'Aquilla also noted that Flowers' autopsy determined he had high levels of methamphetamine in his system at the time of his death.

-Flowers’ family said Flowers was a father of one young boy, an uncle, cousin and brother to many.
+Flowers’ family said he was the father of one young boy, and an uncle, cousin and brother to many.
 They said while he had been in trouble with the law before, he was not a violent man and it took a lot for him to be provoked.